ATalaveraDev/angular-microservices/README.md

 # angular-microservices
-Project to test using microservices architecture with different versions of Angular
+Project to test microservices architecture with different versions of Angular